svmotnik/game-qa/Reports/Fatekeeper/NoDash_When_OneHanded_StrongAttack/README.md

 - SSD
 - Graphics set to max with DLSS on Quality

-__EXPECTED__: While one-handed weapon is equipped, dash is performed while Strong Attack is held, cancelling it.
+__EXPECTED__: While two-handed weapon is equipped, dash is performed while Strong Attack is held, cancelling it.

 __ACTUAL__: While one-handed weapon is equipped, dash is not performed at all.